You are here

 Management of reference safety information

 A deficiency of any grading, related to the management of reference safety information, was observed in every inspection conducted during the reporting period, including two critical deficiencies, three major deficiencies and one minor deficiency.
-These deficiencies comprised multiple findings related to delays in updating the Australian Product Information (PI), Consumer Medicines Information (CMI), product packaging leaflets, product labelling and minimum PI, with new or revised safety information.
+These deficiencies comprised multiple findings related to delays in updating the Australian Product Information (PI), Consumer Medicine Information (CMI), product packaging leaflets, product labelling and minimum PI, with new or revised safety information.

 Access to current reference safety information